 No. While ethanol has a higher RON Rating than petrol (108 RON), it won’t mean your bike makes more power.
-If your bike’s engine was designed to run on E10 (or indeed any petrol with a higher than 10% ehtanol content) it could make more power but the compression ratios would have to be changed.
+For example, if your bike’s engine was designed to run on E10 (or indeed any petrol with a higher than 10% ethanol content), it could make more power but the compression ratios would have to be changed.
 In short, this isn’t something you can just remap on a dyno.

 Questions or Comments?

 If you’ve got a question about this article and you need a bit more guidance, drop a comment below and we’ll get back to you.

 Likewise, if you’ve got something to add to this article or an experience you’d like to share, let’s hear it!

 We love reading your comments and helping our readers.